 ‘Grace always did like a bit of kick to her coffee,’ said Bethany absently.
 ‘I see she’s been at your mother’s stock again.
 Oh well, can’t blame her really.
 It was a tough day, she probably needed a drink.’
 With this she walked through to the kitchen, where Lizelle heard her drop the empty bottle in the dustbin.
 Bethany came back a few moments later and took her seat at the table again.
 There was nothing to do but wait for the ambulance.

-A strange tingling feeling was taking hold of the base of Lizelle’s spine, and she could feel a flush creeping through her body.
+A strange tingling feeling took hold of the base of Lizelle’s spine, she felt a flush creeping through her body.
 A wave of warmth swept her body and seemed to gather in her mind.
-She could see a beautiful woman standing in a field of green grass, waving at her, and then the image faded and the heat left her, seeming to drift through the top of her head.
-Immediately another flush started, and again the wave of heat swept through her, gathering in her head.
-This time there was the image of a handsome man, and he also waved at her.
+When she closed her eyes she could see a beautiful woman standing in a field of green grass, waving at her, then the image faded and the heat left her, seeming to drift through the top of her head.
+Immediately another flush started, again the wave of heat swept through her, gathering in her head.
+This time there was the image of a handsome man, he also waved at her.

 Tears rolled out of Lizelle’s eyes.
 She knew these people, because both of them bore some resemblance to herself.
 They were her mother and father, both killed by the curse of the Annua Morte.
 She barely had time to register this when the heat was building up again, and again.
 More faces, young kids, friends, killed because they had been close to her on that day, the second day after her birthday.
 Fifteen times she felt the warm flush gather in her and rise, fifteen faces turned to look at her, and then left her.
 Merlina, she noticed, was not amongst those faces.